jayhoneylee527/jayhoneylee527.github.io/README.md

 # Streamlit Application
 ###  [FIFA22 Player DB](https://github.com/jayhoneylee527/FIFA22-PlayerDB) ###

 As a serious FIFA player (challenge accepted anytime) I have to know the traits of each player to build an ideal team on a career mode.
-Although everyone hopes to create an an All Star team with Messi and Ronaldo, it is not only expensive but also in fact, not so economical.
-The App I created through Streamlit helps users with two essential functions:
+Ideally, I would love to create an All Star team with Messi and Ronaldo.
+However, it is not only expensive but also in fact, not so economical.
+The App I created through Streamlit helps users to improve their squads in two ways:

 1) Visualize each player's abilities and list other players with similar traits.